GulcanC/BOOTSTRAP-4/README.md

 ## About the Project

-This project is a fully responsive social media type site.
-We have a fixed navbar at the top, after that there is a home container which is a main show case area with a background image.
-This section containes the texts with icons and a form.
-After home section there are 3 sections (explore, create and share) that each of them a header and body section.
+This project is a fully responsive one page theme.
+We have a fixed customized navbar with a logo at the top, after that there is a home container which is a main show case area with a background image.
+This section containes some texts and an image.
+After home section there is a newsletter section with a line form and there are four boxes.
+Under this section, we have a different section that contains a title, some texts and vertically collapsed accordions which can be opened and closed.
+Next, we have "Meet the Authors" section where there are some images over cards, we can hover over these to change the color.
+After that, we have a contact form where we use input groups.
 Finally, there is a footer at the end of the page.

 ## Techniques Used